R dplyr::summarise() or summarize() Function

 Basic summary of the data frame

-We can calculate the basic summary of column Share_Price of the data frame by calculating the mean of that column without any type of grouping.
+We can calculate the basic summary of the column Share_Price of the data frame by calculating the mean of that column without any type of grouping.

 library(dplyr)